viamrobotics/docs/docs/services/navigation/_index.md

 ---

 The navigation service is the stateful definition of Viam's [motion service](/services/motion/).
-It uses GPS to autonomously navigate a rover [base](/components/base/) to user-defined endpoints called waypoints.
+It uses GPS to autonomously navigate a rover [base](/components/base/) to user-defined waypoints.

 Configure your base with a navigation service, add waypoints, and set the mode of the service to [**Waypoint**](/services/navigation/#setmode) to move your rover along a defined path at your desired motion configuration.

 ## Used with